Language Models for Controllable DNA Sequence Design: Background and Related Work

-\textbf{DNA Language Model.} Recent research has demonstrated the power of language models for learning from discrete sequences, which is ideally suited for modeling DNA sequences.
-A few recent studies have employed language models for encoding DNA sequences in prediction tasks.
+\textbf{DNA Language Model.} Recent research has demonstrated the power of language models for modeling biomolecular discrete sequences~\citep{wang2024lc,sgarbossa2025protmamba,xu2024smiles}, which is ideally suited for modeling DNA sequences.
+A few recent studies have employed language models for encoding DNA sequences in prediction or representation learning tasks.
 Early works adopt Transformers to encode DNA sequence data, and notable examples include DNABERT, DNABERT-2 and Nucleotide Transformer~\citep{dnabert, dnabert2, NT}.
-Recent works focus more on using state-space models, producing models like HyenaDNA~\citep{hyenaDNA} and Mamba~\citep{gu2023mamba}.
-HyenaDNA employs the Hyena operator~\citep{hyena_op} and uses implicit convolution to handle long DNA sequences up to one million bases effectively.
-Mamba captures long-range interactions in a simplified manner, demonstrating significant effectiveness in long sequence modeling~\citep{gu2023mamba,schiff2024caduceus}.
-Caduceus~\citep{schiff2024caduceus} improves Mamba based on bi-directional encoding and reverse complement nature of DNA sequence.
-Both HyenaDNA and Mamba have been pretrained using the next token prediction paradigm, making them particularly well-suited for DNA generation tasks.
-Based on the state space model, Evo~\citep{evo} publishes a pretrained model encoding DNA, RNA, protein modalities, demonstrating impressive performance across a variety of tasks in these modalities.
-However, current studies invariably focus on DNA prediction tasks and do not involve generation.
-On the other hand, the true power of language models lies in their generation capabilities.
-Hence, our primary aim in this work is to apply language models for controllable DNA generation, generating sequences to satisfy predefined biological properties across various modalities.
+More recently, state space models such as HyenaDNA~\citep{hyenaDNA} and Mamba~\citep{gu2023mamba} have been applied to long DNA sequences, with Caduceus~\citep{schiff2024caduceus} further improving Mamba with bi-directional encoding and reverse complement awareness.
+Evo~\citep{evo} extends this line of work by pretraining on DNA, RNA, and protein modalities.
+In parallel, Bio-xLSTM~\citep{schmidinger2024bio} explores xLSTM architectures for biological sequences, which, similar to state space models, achieve a linear runtime dependency on sequence length and provide efficient sequence modeling.
+These approaches primarily propose efficient modeling architectures for biological sequences and have achieved strong results in prediction benchmarks.
+While powerful for encoding and prediction, these works do not directly address explicit controllable sequence design.
+In practice, although uni-modal models can achieve limited controllability by conditioning on sequences with desirable properties, generating condition-specific DNA sequences typically requires re-training or fine-tuning a separate model for each condition.
+By contrast, our framework integrates heterogeneous biological properties as conditioning inputs, providing a unified and scalable way to support diverse design criteria.

+\textbf{Cross-Modality Representation Learning in Biology.} Many works combine heterogeneous modalities in latent spaces in biomolecular modeling.
+For example, some works~\citep{schimunek2023context,fifty2023context,zhou2025multimodal} fuse molecular structure with other modality information, achieving strong performance on molecular property prediction benchmarks.
+Other efforts integrate different modalities of protein information to improve representation learning~\citep{gligorijevic2021structure,brandes2022proteinbert,hayes2025simulating}.
+However, these approaches focus primarily on prediction tasks rather than sequence generation, and the modalities considered are typically molecular or protein structure and activity labels.
+In contrast, our work extends cross-modal conditioning to the setting of \emph{controllable DNA sequence generation}, where diverse biological attributes are incorporated as conditioning signals to guide the design of functional DNA sequences.